AIRCRAFT CHARTER CONSUMER GUIDE

 Nationwide, there are more than 2,100 air charter operators.
 These charter operators are required to hold an air carrier or commercial operating certificate issued by the FAA and operations specifi- NBAA Aircraft Charter Consumer Guide 3 cations that contain company names, authorizations and limitations.
 This certificate allows charter operators to conduct on-demand operations under FAR Part 135 for most business aircraft.
 Each charter operator is assigned to an FAA Flight Standards District Office (FSDO) that oversees that certificate, and each operator has an assigned FAA principal operations, airworthiness and avionics inspector.

 Some charter operators serve local markets, others operate internationally.
 Some operate smaller single-engine aircraft, others operate large “flying office” turbojet aircraft.
 Some operate at worldclass levels, others operate at the bare minimum FAA regulatory requirements.
-Knowing your requirements and preferences (i.e., your mission) will help you find the right operator for you.
+Knowing your requirements and preferences (i.e., your mission) will help you find the right operator for you as per our aircraft charter consumer guide.

 What Is the Mission for the Flight?